yueli711/COVID-19/README.md

 This pipeline is designed to be used in R environment.

-1. install the [R statistical package](https://www.r-project.org/).
+1. Install the [R statistical package](https://www.r-project.org/).
 We used version 3.6.1.

 2. Install the following R packages, which can be obtained using either the install.packages function in R or via the [Bioconductor framework](http://www.bioconductor.org/):